haydenheroux/strfmt/README.md

-# cleanstring
+# Clean String

-Library for cleanly-formatted permutations of strings.
+A string-parsing library for creating permutations of strings without spaces, Unicode, and other bloat.
+Supports the creation of list and map string representation.

-## rules
+## Rules

-Alphanumeric characters are largely unaltered.
+ - Alphabetical characters become lowercase
- - Alphabet characters are transformed to be lowercase only
+ - Numeric characters are preserved
- - Numerals remain as their original value
- - '+' character remains (careful!)

-Punctuation is replaced by underscores.
- - Punctuation at either the head or last is removed
- - All other non-alphanumeric characters become underscores
+ - All other characters[^1] become underscores
- - Multiple unbroken underscores become one underscore
+ - Consecutive underscores are removed

+[^1]: Since the plus sign character (`+`) and the minus sign character (`-`) are used to represent lists and maps, they are exceptions to this rule.

-## usage
+## Usage

 ```go
 str := "The quick brown fox jumps over the lazy dog."
 // Prints "the_quick_brown_fox_jumps_over_the_lazy_dog"
 fmt.Println(cleanstring.Clean(str))
 ```
 ```go
 strs := []string{"Two", "Three", "Five", "Seven", "Eleven"}
 // Prints "two+three+five+seven+eleven"